dij0s/PETAL/thesis/bachelor_thesis.typ

 - If the location is non-valid, retrieving data raises an error and the request is routed to the clarify query agent (6).
 - Otherwise, the query is sent to the strategy planner agent (7).

-Once the relevant data is gathered, the next stage is for the strategy planner agent to analyze this information to conduct proper planning.
+Once the relevant data are gathered, the next stage is for the strategy planner agent to analyze this information to conduct proper planning.

 ==== Guidelines Retriever <guidelines_retriever>